 While we can't help you with your regrettable dining decisions, or an ill-considered text, we can save you from getting on the disastrous hype train of "real time feedback."

-[Ed Note: If you’re not familiar, real time feedback is where you use a system, like a mobile app, an email notification, etc to try to get more feedback right after an event, presentation, or meeting.]
+Real time feedback is where you use a system, like a mobile app, an email notification, or chat app to give written feedback to a coworker or team member right after an event, presentation, or meeting.

 How did we get here?